 Explore the religious, social, economic, political and cultural developments in the early modern world on this MA.
 The University of Warwick's History department, ranked 1st in the country for the highest concentration of world-leading research activity (REF 2014), will provide you with the guidance to acquire conceptual and practical skills and expertise in this field.

-This programme explores religious, social, economic and cultural developments in the early modern world, including the strains created by soaring prices and population, and heightened social mobility.
-The first term core module Themes in Early Modern History provides a critical perspective on key themes and introduces you to a range of expertise at Warwick.
-This runs alongside a module that explores theories, skills and methods.
-In the second term you have a choice of two taught modules, each one taking a different topic and exploring it across time and space.
+In the second term you will select two optional modules, each one taking a different topic and exploring it across time and space.
 These will help you place your early modern interests in religion, gender, empire, consumption or medicine in a comparative framework, as well as deepen your acquaintance with relevant ideas and approaches from outside early modern scholarship.
 These modules enable you to focus on your early modern interests (you can write all your assessed work on early modern themes) whilst situating them in a wider context that will enrich your studies.

 - Historical Research: Theory, Skills and Methods